gaurang8989/FastAPI/README.md

+# Trying to Create a Roadmap for FastAPI :)
-## If you face runtime error on VScode for first time
+### If you face runtime error on VScode for first time
 - Set-ExecutionPolicy Unrestricted -Scope Process

 Recap::